nshen/narrowing/readme.md

 Advanced:

-These functions help you make advanced type gurads.
+These functions help you make advanced type guards.

 - [has](#has)
 - [kind](#kind)